LucasDelfino92/morrowindsharp/main.md

 Fixes the biggest exploits and balance issues in the game.

 [**No Rest Without Beds**](https://www.nexusmods.com/morrowind/mods/46724)
 Prevents the player from being able to Rest without using a bed.
-This encourages the player to utilize magic/potions/abilities to restore health or magicka, and makes renting rooms at inns more useful, especially when combined with a needs mod that requires the player to sleep (such as [**Ashfall**](https://www.nexusmods.com/morrowind/mods/49057)).
+This encourages the player to utilize magic/potions/abilities to restore health or magicka, and makes renting rooms at inns more useful.

 [**Ownership Overhaul**](https://www.nexusmods.com/morrowind/mods/48051)
 Assigns ownership to the many, many items and containers that rightly should be owned but weren't, and otherwise makes adjustments to item ownership.